 Have you ever wondered what your handwriting says about you?
-It’s more than just a practical skill; it’s a form of personal expression.
-In today’s topic, we’ll explore the intriguing, though not scientifically validated, world of handwriting analysis (graphology).
-It’s fascinating to consider what our scribbles might reveal, but it’s very important to remember that graphology is not a scientifically proven method for personality assessment.
-This is a fun exploration of ideas, not a presentation of psychological facts.
+Because I have!
+There is a side of me that believes that it is more than just a practical skill; it’s a personal expression.
+So, today, we will explore the intriguing, though not scientifically validated, world of handwriting analysis (graphology).

-The “T” Cross
+The “t” Cross

-(What Does the Way You Cross Your T’s Say About You?)
+(What Does the Way You Cross Your t’s Say About You?)

-Meaning, a lower cross can suggest someone more practical and grounded.
+A lower cross can suggest someone more practical and grounded.
 You may be more detail-oriented and focused on everyday tasks rather than lofty ideals.

-Dotting the “I”
+Dotting the “i”

 (Confidence or Introspection?)